 And quiet sleep and a sweet dream when the long trick’s over.

-The third stanza of Sea-Fever brings the theme of wanderlust to the forefront.
+The third stanza of Sea Fever brings the theme of wanderlust to the forefront.
 Masefield speaks of the “vagrant gypsy life” and expresses a desire for a “laughing fellow-rover”.
 This final quatrain is full of positive imagery like “merry yarn” and “sweet dream”.
 However, the poet refrains from painting an idyllic picture of a life at sea with the use of the expression “the wind’s like a whetted knife”: a powerful image which stands out by way of its alliteration and the sudden introduction of this sharp, violent object.
 In addition, Masefield mentions the wind in all three of the poem’s stanzas, perhaps to draw attention to the way in which ships are influenced both by man and by two of the most powerful natural forces: the sea and the wind.
 Here, we can sum up the central message of the poem: a life at sea is full of contrasts – cruel winds and wild waves in perfect harmony together with the sweet and endless freedom it allows.

-The last line of Sea-Fever broadens the scope of the theme, as it is slightly ambiguous in nature.
-The word “trick” in sailing terms refers to a watch at sea: four hours watching and eight hours resting.
-We may take it at face value and assume Masefield is again drawing attention to the simplicity of a life at sea, emphasised by the wonderful balance between work and rest.
+The last line of Sea Fever broadens the scope of the theme, as it is slightly ambiguous in nature.
+The word “trick” in sailing terms refers to a watch at sea: four hours watching and eight hours rest.
+We may take it at face value and assume Masefield is again drawing attention to the simplicity of a life at sea, emphasized by the wonderful balance between work and rest.
 However, if we step back and take into account the universal nature of the two principal themes – the draw of the sea and the desire to travel – we may see the “long trick” as a reference to life in general, and “quiet sleep” as a peaceful death, allowing for a “sweet dream”, which is knowing we may rest in the afterlife in the knowledge that we worked well and lived truly.
 In that sense, the whole poem may be seen as a metaphor for life; with the sea representing a modest and humble way to live, more in touch with nature and therefore better equipped to deal with any storms that may come our way.

-However, Sea-Fever is undeniably a demonstration of the poet’s love for the sea and the life of a sailor.
+However, Sea Fever is undeniably a demonstration of the poet’s love for the sea and the life of a sailor.
 It is the poem’s modest simplicity and the relatable nature of these themes that allow us to draw certain conclusions from it with regards to our individual lives, a fact that makes the poem truly a work of art.

 About John Masefield